1. An Introduction to Citrine

 An Introduction to Citrine

 Natural citrine is one of the most valuable varieties of the mineral quartz.
-This transparent to translucent stone exhibits a vitreous lustre but the exact cause of the pale yellow to deep orange colour is still somewhat of a mystery.
-What is known about the colour of the mineral citrine is that trace amounts of aluminium cause some crystals to turn yellow.
+This transparent to translucent crystal exhibits a vitreous lustre but the exact cause of its subtle yellow to deep orange colour is still somewhat of a mystery.
+What is known about the colour of citrine is that trace amounts of aluminium cause some crystals to turn yellow.

 Citrine (heated amethyst) tumbled stones.
 Photo; Stone Mania ©